-NOW, THEREFORE, BE IT RESOLVED, that Beaufort County Council does hereby restate its support for MCAS Beaufort and MCRD Parris Island and their missions, and further, Beaufort County Council does hereby state its support for the objectives of the JLUS study including the protection of the Marine Corps Installations from encroachment and the protection of civilian quality of life.
+NOW, THEREFORE, BE IT RESOLVED, that Beaufort County Council does hereby restate its support for MCAS Beaufort and MCRD Parris Island and their missions, and further, Beaufort County Council does hereby state its commitment to review the JLUS recommendations including the protection of the Marine Corps Installations from encroachment and the protection of civilian quality of life.

-DONE this \\\\ of May, 2015.
+DONE this 26th day of May, 2015.